Etching a Copper PCB

 This page describes the method, and how to etch your own PCB's.

-First, use a program such as Eagle PCB to generate a circuit board layout.
-Eagle happens to be free, and does a very nice job.
+First, use a program such as KiCAD or Eagle PCB to design and generate a circuit board layout.
+KiCAD is free and open source software.
+Eagle used to have a free version for hobby and students.
 You should export the top and bottom board layers with all the desired traces to two separate image files.
 The images below are examples of this.
 Make sure you output the images at a high resolution (such as 600DPI).
-Eagle isn't simple, but it's worth learning, as it will save you from a lot of design difficulties.
+KiCAD isn't simple, but it's worth learning, as it will save you from a lot of design difficulties.

 Now use an image editing program such as GIMP or photoshop to turn the images into black and white images, such that the circuit patterns are in black, and the background is white.
 The top layer should be designed so that the pattern will print onto the paper in reverse.
 This is because the pattern will be affixed onto the copper, and will be placed face-down.
 Once the pattern is affixed, the paper backing will be ripped off.
 So the final circuit will actually look as if you are looking through the back side of the paper.